What is a policy?

 In this example, by entering

 rule will check that the distro (that is, the operating system) under analysis

-If a trigger has optional parameters, they will be automatically displayed in the policy editor and an editable field next to the Triggers dropdown will show all the current selections:
+If a trigger has optional parameters, they will be automatically displayed in the policy editor, and an editable field next to the Triggers drop-down will show all the current selections.

-If an optional parameter is removed, it can be reapplied to the rule by clicking the Optional Parameters field and selecting it from the resulting dropdown list:
+If an optional parameter is removed, it can be reapplied to the rule by clicking the Optional Parameters field and selecting it from the resulting dropdown list.

-After a rule has been added to the policy, it will be displayed in the the edit policy list page as a new entry.
+After a rule has been added to the policy, you will see it in the the edit policy list page as a new entry.

-When you are satisfied that all your new (or updated) rules are correct, you can click the Save button to update and store your policy bundle.
+When you are satisfied that all your new (or updated) rules are correct, you can click Save new rule, and Close to update and store your policy.